 From 2012-14 he toured the world with Nofit State Circus' critically acclaimed show Bianco out of which grew his collaboration with Gareth Jones, resulting in the 'A Place to Start' EP by Fireproof Giant.

 As a composer, Ash has carved a niche as a creator of innovative scores that balance fine detail with freedom and flexibility whilst retaining a strong melodic sense.
-Recent commissions have been acclaimed for their original and inventive writing including; Flux (2006) and Hevelspending (2010) for the Lunar Saxophone Quartet, Songs of the Night (2007) for Joel Garthwaite, and XAS (2008) for himself and Louis-Michel Marion and Dance Miniatures (2013) for the Syzygy Saxophone Quartet and Shelter (2015), an opera for Asking4it productions.
-His works are published by Staunch Music, Recital Music and Alto Publications.
+Recent commissions have been acclaimed for their original and inventive writing including; Flux (2006) and Hevelspending (2010) for the Lunar Saxophone Quartet, Songs of the Night (2007) for Joel Garthwaite, and XAS (2008) for himself and Louis-Michel Marion and Dance Miniatures (2013) for the Syzygy Saxophone Quartet and Shelter (2015) and Peacekeeping (2017), chamber operas for Asking4it productions.
+He has also conducted composition workshops for Art Active in Jazz composition and led school based composition projects resulting in The Island (2017) and Prometheus (2018).

 He also works as an educator and has taught at The University of Glamorgan, Royal Welsh College of Music and Drama, Cardiff University, County Wexford School of Music (Ireland) and MusicTime School (Milan, Italy) and also teaches Mini Bass projects for Gwent Music.

-He was awarded a PhD scholarship by Cardiff University in 2015 where he is undertaking research into contemporary performance practice.
+He was awarded a PhD scholarship by Cardiff University in 2015 where he is undertaking research into contemporary performance practice and composition.

 Ashley is a D'Addario Performing Artist and uses Zyex and Helicore bass strings.